RollandMichael7/XBeeIOC/README.md

 ## Known Issues ##
 - The sCalcout record will cause an error when reading the generated dbd file.
 To avoid this, all references to 'scalcout' (about
 3 lines) must be removed from the dbd file before running the IOC.
+This is done by the provided install script.
 - Sometimes the IOC will interpret responses incorrectly when it starts up, causing readings to be sent to the wrong PVs.
 If this happens, just restart the IOC.

 # Requirements #